el-tor/eltor-app/readme.md

 - **macOS**: `.dmg`, `.app`
 - **Linux**: `.deb`, `.rpm`, `.AppImage`

-#### arm64 Docker Builds
+#### Arm Builds
 Arm builds on Github is super slow, instead of using Github actions, you can use "act" https://nektosact.com/ to locally build arm64 based images.
 This allows you to build locally on a Mac M-series and still push artifacts to Github.

 1. Install Prereqs
   ```